-- 1. Press MENU to display the radio setup menu. - Press the softkey below the XM CAT tab. - 3.
-Turn 1 to display the category to be removed. - Press the softkey below the Remove tab until the category name along with the word Removed displays. - 5.
+- 1. Press MENU to display the radio setup menu. - 2.
+Press the softkey below the XM CAT tab. - Press the softkey below the Remove tab until the category name along with the word Removed displays. - 5.
 Repeat the steps to remove additional categories.